 She said some schools in Bayamon, in the northern coastal valley, and in the southern city of Ponce are expected to reopen on October 30.

-"Once we are certain that our students are safe, we will continue to open schools," she said.
+“Once we are certain that our students are safe,” she said, “we will continue to open schools.”

-Keleher said the US Army Corps of Engineers has been evaluating school buildings.
-In addition, the education department has consulted the teachers' union about recovering lost classroom time as well as state education officials in the US mainland about ensuring a smooth transition for students whose families have left the island.
+Keleher said the US Army Corp of Engineers has been evaluating school buildings.
+In addition, the education department has been consulting the teachers’ union about recovering lost classroom time as well as state education officials in the US mainland about ensuring a smooth transition for students whose families have left the island.

 ’They will … use the arts to heal’